TomTilly/taco-quest/design.md

 - Snake gets item to speed up/slow down time for oneself or all players
 - Easter egg for players who use port 6969

+## 1/26 Brainstorming Session

+Competative coop
+Severing tail -> turns back into apples which either opponent can eat Colliding into a wall:
+- no consequence (just stop)
+- or, die, respawn at original len, body turns to apples (opportunity to recover len) door requires two (or more?) buttons simult. to open
+- short: impossible (without coop!) long: possible
+- maybe area of level that has good stuff, only accessible to a long snake Apples don't spawn randomly: they "grow", required one to make plans Apples really are random:
+- 1/3: get lucky
+- 1/3: unlucky (spawns near the other player)
+- 1/3: both are same distance: race
+Apples spawn both randomly and with 'growing' version Level wraps around? power-up that enables tail snipping (otherwise normal snake mechanic: die when hitting other) Penalty if you get snipped
+Penalty for the snipper: momentary freeze low amount of food spawns: more in frequent speed power, but become snippable